Katarina Srebotnik: 2005

 Her best season to date was highlighted by two singles and four doubles titles as well as a career-best victory over Amélie Mauresmo.

 Srebotnik captured her third and fourth career WTA Tour singles titles at Auckland (defeating Shinobu Asagoe in the final, and she teamed with Asagoe for the doubles title) and in Stockholm (defeating world No. 14 Anastasia Myskina in the final and teaming with Émilie Loit for the doubles title).

 She was the only player in 2005 to sweep singles and doubles titles twice.
 She also finished runner-up at Portorož, losing to Klára Zakopalová (now Koukalová) in three sets in the final.
-She also became runner-up in doubles with Jelena Kostanic.
+She also became runner-up in doubles with Jelena Kostanić.

 Srebotnik reached the quarterfinals five times: at Tier II at Antwerp (lost to Anastasia Myskina), Tier I Charleston (losing to Elena Dementieva in three sets), Budapest (losing to Laura Pous Tió in a third set tie-break), Tier I Zurich (losing to Ana Ivanovic), and Hasselt (losing to Dinara Safina in a third set tie-break).

 Her best finish in a major was a third-round loss at Wimbledon to Maria Sharapova.

 A new career-high singles ranking of No. 28 came on 7 November.

 In addition to Auckland and Stockholm, Srebotnik won doubles titles at Budapest and Hasselt (both with Émilie Loit).
 She reached the US Open mixed-doubles final (with Nenad Zimonjić, losing to Daniela Hantuchová and Mahesh Bhupathi).